6060842/YTdlpTermux/README.md

 # YTdlpTermux

-The purpose of this script is to make the process of downloading videos on Android as simple as possible.
+The purpose of this script is to make the process of downloading videos or audio on Android as simple as possible.

 The goal is achieved by using a combination of the Android share menu, Termux, and yt-dlp.